martynbristow/blip/README.md

 ## TODO

-* Merge all the other cool and reusable stuff I've written in to this library.
+* Merge all the other cool and reusable stuff I've written in to this library (see pending functionality below).
 * Make all the shell scripting comply with a sensible style guide (like Google's one at https://google.github.io/styleguide/shell.xml).
 * Write a comprehensive manual page with code examples for each function.
 * Export the manual to HTML as well as native \*NIX man pages.